davideas/FlipView/README.md

 - Added new static method to enable/disable logs at runtime, debug logs are disabled by default.
 - Added methods to retrieve front and rear ImageViews and front TextView objects.
 - Automatic layer type _software_ when setting PictureDrawable for SVG files (applied on ImageView reference only!).
-- Adapted example to show Autostart and how 2 entire layouts can be animated ;-)
+- Adapted demo App to show how AutoStart works and how 2 entire layouts can be animated ;-)

 ###### Old releases
 See [releases](https://github.com/davideas/FlipView/releases) for old versions.